thecodingaviator/coasttocow/README.md

 ---
 ### `upload.php`

-The `upload.php` file handles the file upload functionality to Google Drive using a service account defined in the `credentials.php` file.
+`upload.php` handles the file upload functionality to Google Drive using a service account defined in the `credentials.php` file.

 The file starts with the `<?php` opening tag and includes the necessary dependencies, such as the Google Drive client library (`autoload.php`) and the `utils/config.php` file.

 The main functionalities of the `upload.php` file include:

-- Google Drive setup: It sets up the Google Drive client using the service account credentials defined in `c3-upload.json`.
+- Google Drive setup: It sets up the Google Drive client using the service account credentials defined in `c3-testing-389115-f39fd8b05d5d.json`.
 - File upload: When the file upload form is submitted via POST request, the file is processed.
 The file details, such as the file name, folder selection, and file content, are obtained from the `$_FILES` and `$_POST` superglobal variables.
 - Google Drive API integration: The file is uploaded to Google Drive using the Google Drive API.
 The file is created with a unique name based on the session variable `unique_name` and is moved to the specified folder ID obtained from the `folder_ids` array.
 - Database insertion: After the file is successfully uploaded, the relevant metadata, along with the file ID, are stored in the database table `C3DataMasterTest`.